 11-C) Which access control mechanims applies to this data?

-Username & password

 11-D) Do you keep logs of access to the data?
 And if so, how long do you keep the log files?

-No, I don’t believe we have logs of access to the security tickets.

 11-F) What information is recorded in the log files?

-Everything in the ticket: all communication and attached files.

 11-G) How do you terminate rights of authorized recipients?
 Which mechanisms are used to achieve this?

-We remove their username and password by using the ticket system’s user management capabilitities.

 12) If you have any public data, please answer the following questions

 All of our data other than security tickets is public.